getty-zig/getty.so/pages/guide/deserializers.md

         return error.InvalidType;
     }

+    // 👇
+    fn deserializeOptional(self: *Self, allocator: ?Allocator, v: anytype) !@TypeOf(v).Value {
+        // 👋 deserializeOptional is a bit different from the other methods.
+        //    Instead of passing a Getty value to a visitor, you pass a
+        //    deserializer to visitSome.
+The visitor will then restart the
+        //    deserialization process using the optional's payload type.
+        //
+        //    You can think of this method as a place to do some pre-processing
+        //    before deserializing the actual payload value. const backup = self.tokens;

+        if (try self.tokens.next()) |token| {
+            if (token == .Null) {
+                return try v.visitNull(allocator, De);
+            }

+            self.tokens = backup;
+            return try v.visitSome(allocator, self.deserializer());
+        }

+        return error.InvalidType;
+    }
 };

 pub fn main() anyerror!void {
     // 👇
+    const allocator = std.heap.page_allocator;
     const types = .{ i32, f32, []u8, enum { foo }, ?u8, void };
     const jsons = .{ "10", "10.0", "\"ABC\"", "\"foo\"", "null", "null" };